lekshmivijayakumar22-cell/kotak_neo_api/README.md

 # For exchange_segment cde_fo expected product=NRML, MIS.
 Add order_type=L, MKT, SL, SL-M.

-# product: Expected values are NRML, CNC, MIS, CO, BO
+# product: Expected values are NRML, CNC, MIS, CO, BO, MTF
 # price: scrip price
 # order_type: Expected values are L, MKT, SL, SL-M
 # quantity: The stock quantity(If suppose one lot size of a stock is 25, then in disclosed_quantity you have to pass 25 and not 1)